ciatph/terrai-gbif/README.md

 	- terra-add.sld

 4. Upload the Geotiff files as **GeoTIFF Data Store**.
 For more information, see [Creating Geotiff Data Stores](https://geoserver.geo-solutions.it/edu/en/adding_data/add_geotiff.html).
+	- for GeoServer hosted online _**Microsoft Azure**_ <br>
 		- Upload the GeoTiff files via FTP to <br> `/site/wwwroot/bin/apache-tomcat-8.5.24/webapps/geoserver/data/data/raster/`
+	- for GeoServer hosted in _**localhost**_: Put the GeoTiff files anywhere in your hard drive.

 	- NOTE: Rename the geotiff files such that they have no spaces in between before setting as data source.
 Make sure they are named as follows to be referenced in the same naming convention used as in the website codes (or you can edit them in the website codes from `main.js: initializeMaps()`):

 			(ASIA)
 			asia_Terra-I_resampled_fromedit.tif